Here’s How Much It Costs Same-Sex Couples to Have Children

 Depending on the methods used and agreements made, first parent and second parent adoption costs may be required.

-What Else Should Queer People Consider When Growing Their Families?
+What Else Should Queer People Consider?

 Same-sex marriage only became legalized at the federal level in the U.S. in June of 2015, and many federal and state laws have yet to be updated.
 Many states have not updated the language in their state constitutions and policies to accommodate all the effects of legalizing same-sex marriage.